Why we built this

 Craft is not optional

-Every hover state.
-Every animation.
-Every pixel.
+Every hover state, every animation, every pixel.
 We obsess over the details because your team spends hours in this tool every day.
-It should feel alive.

 I built Clarity because I lived the problem.
 Six tools that don't talk to each other.
 Standups that eat half the morning.
 Notion pages nobody can find.
 I figured if I was frustrated, other teams probably were too.